North American Charging Standard: Technical specifications

 The NACS connector is available in two DC configurations: one supporting up to 500 volts (V) and another supporting up to 1000 V. The higher voltage version is backward compatible with the former.

-No maximum current rating is specified for NACS.
-Any amount of current is permissible, provided that the temperature of the connector’s interface does not exceed 105 C. Tesla has reported operating the connector at continuous currents up to 900 amperes (amps).
+No current limit is specified for NACS.
+Any amount of current is permissible, provided that the temperature of the connector's interface does not exceed 105 C. Tesla has reported operating the connector at continuous currents up to 900 amperes (amps).

-For DC fast charging, the current version 4 (V4) Tesla Supercharger delivers up to 325 kilowatts (kW) of power, though this is not the maximum capacity of the NACS connector.
+For DC fast charging, the version 4 (V4) Tesla Supercharger delivers up to 500 kilowatts (kW) of power.
+This requires both a V4 dispenser (plug end) and V4 back end.
+This setup is only available at a select few locations.
+In practice, the 500 kW rate can only be sustained for a few minutes before thermal throttling the unit.

 For AC charging, the NACS system can supply up to 80 amps at 277 V, derived from a three-phase commercial power supply at 480 V, yielding 22.16 kW.
 However, in typical configurations, NACS provides up to 48 amps of current at 240 V (the standard residential voltage of the North American split-phase electric power system), yielding 11.5 kW.